ninbura/pokemon-on-the-analogue-pocket/readme.md

         - GBA carts
             - save states are fully functional
             - time is recalculated when sleep/save states are loaded (always in-sync)
-            - **EZ-Flash Omega DE** - compatible with analogue pocket's sleep feature
+            - **EZ-Flash Omega DE** - compatible with Analogue pocket's sleep feature
         - both
             - much cheaper than authentic carts in the grand scheme of things
             - time is tracked while you aren't playing